 Configuring Data Sources

-Data sources are configured via a JSON config file that you pass to PlyDB with the --config flag.
-You can configure multiple data sources in a single file and query across all of them.
+Data sources are configured via a JSON config file that you pass to PlyDB with

 Config file structure